 Invention exchange: Joel demonstrates his scary safety saw; the Mads demonstrate the limb lengthener

-Host segment 2: J&TB do Shatner with the crawling hand
+Host segment 2: J&tB do Shatner with their own crawling hand

 Host segment 3: The bots: Why is a dismembered hand scary?